celery/celery/docs/userguide/tasks.rst

     If :const:`True`, errors will be stored even if the task is configured to ignore results.

-.. attribute:: Task.send_error_emails

-    Send an email whenever a task of this type fails.
-    Defaults to the :setting:`task_send_error_emails` setting.
-    See :ref:`conf-error-mails` for more information.

-.. attribute:: Task.ErrorMail

-    If the sending of error emails is enabled for this task, then this is the class defining the logic to send error mails.

 .. attribute:: Task.serializer

     A string identifying the default serialization